A Merry Little Christmas (Linda Ronstadt album)

-It was the biggest-selling Holiday album of the 2000 Christmas season.
-It peaked at #179 on Billboard main album chart and continued to sell year in and year out.
+Among the highlights of this disc is Ronstadt's duet with the late Rosemary Clooney on the track "White Christmas".

 Ronstadt and Elektra differed on the final playing order: "They wanted me to start with 'Chestnuts Roasting On An Open Fire'.
 I was tired of bargaining with them.
 I had this scheme where it started with ancient and went to modern.
 I always like to organize chronologically."